Adultery Diary: One More Time While I'm Still Wet: Cast

-Critical reception
+Reception

 Besides winning Best Film spot at the Pink Grand Prix, lead actress Hotaru Hazuki was awarded Best Actress and Masahiro Kobayashi won Best Screenplay at the awards ceremony.
 As an indication of the growing female audience for the pink film genre in recent years, the film was featured as a "Ladies Theatre" selection on the AII broadband service.
 The site described Adultery Diary as a pink Ghost.